AssertionError¶

 AssertionError: False is not true

-I change the failing line to a True statement
+I change the failing line to make it True

-These statements can be summed up as - True, False and None are different.
-They set up a basic expectation because I can compare things to them.
+All these statements can also be said as - True, False and None are different.
+They set up a basic expectation of the language because I can compare things with them.

 test_assertion_error_w_equality¶

-I can also test if 2 things are equal
+I can use assertions to test if 2 things are equal

 red: make it fail¶